zoeskan/MCB185/unit3-algorithms.md

 instead.
 If the number is divisible by 5, write Buzz instead.
 If the number is divisible by both 3 and 5, write FizzBuzz.

-### 32finbonacci.py ###

-Another classic programming problem is to write the first 10 numbers from the Fibonacci sequence.
-This is a difficult problem because you have to keep track of previous values.

 ------------------------------------------------------------------------------

 ## Algorithms ##